Chapter 41 — Epidemiology Health

 (4) Laboratory results from tests to determine the absolute and relative counts for the T—helper (CD4) subset of lymphocytes and all results from tests to determine HIV viral load.

-(5) Identification of CRE from a clinical specimen associated with either infection or colonization, including all susceptibility results and all phenotypic or molecular test results.
+(5) Identification of CPO from a clinical specimen associated with either infection or colonization, including all susceptibility results and all phenotypic or molecular test results.

 (d) Laboratories utilizing electronic laboratory reporting (ELR) shall report in addition to those listed under Paragraph (c) of this Rule: